dpck/src/README.md

 ## `async Bundle(`<br/>&nbsp;&nbsp;`options: BundleConfig,`<br/>&nbsp;&nbsp;`runOptions: RunConfig,`<br/>&nbsp;&nbsp;`compilerArgs?: Array,`<br/>`): void`

 Bundles source code into a _JavaScript_ file.
-If there are _JSX_ dependency, the bundler will transpile them first using [ÀLaMode/JSX](https://github.com/a-la/jsx).
+If there are _JSX_ dependencies, the bundler will transpile them first using [ÀLaMode/JSX](https://github.com/a-la/jsx).

 __<a name="type-bundleconfig">`BundleConfig`</a>__: Options for the web bundler.